CRI experts say child abduction generally falls into one of three categories:

 Difficulties for Left-Behind Parents

 For left-behind parents, the trauma begins when they return home to find that the other parent has left and taken the children, or when they allow the children to travel abroad to visit the other parent, only to find that they do not return.
 Left-behind parents encounter substantial psychological, emotional, and financial problems.
 They may be paralyzed by helplessness and the sense that they have no idea where to start in the process of recovering their child.
 When the child has been abducted across international borders, the left-behind parent may face unfamiliar legal, cultural, and linguistic barriers.

 Left-behind parents experience a wide range of emotions including betrayal, the loss of their child and/or their marriage, anger against the other parent, anxiety, sleeplessness, and severe depression.

 Although international parental child abduction has far-reaching consequences, its significance is not widely understood.
 Left-behind parents may have difficulty finding the support that they need and getting legal assistance.
 At CRI - you will find the compassion and sensitivity much needed in situations like this.

 Reuniting With Your Child

 Reuniting with your child can be a powerful and emotional event, especially if the reunification takes place after a prolonged period of time.
 You and your child will no doubt be experiencing a wide range of emotions around this important occasion.
-Your case officer can provide you advice about reunification, and can help coordinate U.S. and foreign government authorities' involvement..
+Your case officer at CRI can provide you advice about reunification, and can help coordinate U.S. and foreign government authorities' involvement..